The Pain Spectrum

 Once we have noticed some trends or developed some hypotheses by paying attention, the next step is modifying these factors through experimentation.

-Just as discussed above with simple pain management, modification of factors can yield essentially two distinct outcomes: Rest or Rebuilding.
+Modifying factors can yield essentially two distinct outcomes: Rest or Rebuilding.
 And we can proceed in a similar fashion as detailed in the simple pain management section above.

 But when it comes to complex pain, it’s not always so clear.
 You may make a change in activity levels, movement, sleep, or diet and may not see a change for several hours or days, or the changes may be subtle and somewhat inconsistent.

 This is the importance of experimentation.
 You may need to try things out several times or in several different ways to learn how the relationship is.
+The experiments log can be helpful for tracking your experiments during this process.

 3. Balance